Watch This Video on Steps to Follow Immediately After a Car Accident.

 Call your insurance company.

 Even when you are not at fault in your car accident, you need to contact your insurance company and inform them of what happened.
-But, do not give them a recorded statement or anything in writing until you have spoken with Cantor Injury Lawyers.
+But, do not give them a recorded statement or anything in writing until you have spoken with Hirsch & Lyon Accident Law.
 Your attorney will guide you through what you should and should not provide to the insurance company.

 Never provide a recorded statement to the other driver’s insurance adjustor!